-The extremely ornate and expensive styles of the Edwardian era are a natural result of a Society that sought to distinguish the upper class members by dress.
-As clothing had become less expensive as a result of the Industrial Revolution, the Edwardians simply elected more ornate, complicated fashions to make sure the lower classes could not compete.
+The extremely ornate and expensive styles of the late-Victorian era are a natural result of two important trends.
+First, many people had risen from contined circumstnces to middle class prosperity.
+And they wanted to show off their rise with their clothing.
+Second, in a related and coninuing btrend, we have a society that sought to distinguish class structurevby fshion.
+As clothing had become less expensive as a result of the Industrial Revolution, the late-Victorians simply elected more ornate, complicated fashions to make sure the lower classes could not compete.
+But at the same time, working-class wages were rising.
+Yjere were certainly serious issues in society with conditions unccepblke to our 21st centuty sensibilities.
+Contrary to Marxist writings, however, never before in history had the working-class been better fed and better dressed.
+Relaived prices for clothing were coming down becaue vof efficent mass production techniques.
+Only by comparing the 1890s with future generations does the sitution look bleak.
 These garments of women were so heavily bedecked with laces and ribbons, and so complicated in cut and closure (requiring the assistance of a maid or mother) that only the wealthier members of society could afford them the more elaborate costmes.
 The women of the era proceeded to dress their sons in many of the same elaborate costmes.
+There were some major trends developing in the 1890s.
+By the end of the decde, fewer boys were wearing, even very young boys.
+And the kilt suit was begimming to go out of style.

 Boys' clothing styles developed in the 1870s and 80s were refined